 On any Sunday you are invited to come by the Community Service table in Channing Hall to learn how you can volunteer.

 As shoreline sponsors, we join with other community groups on the Second Saturday of each month at 8:30 am for about 2 hours to clean and spruce up the White Rock Lake shoreline.
 Our adopted section is located on West Lawther between Fisher Road and Branchfield.
 This is an excellent way for new members to get to know other church members, for children of all ages to join their families in community service, and for everyone to enjoy the quiet beauty of the lake through the changes of seasons.
-Contact Skip Leavitt at firstname.lastname@example.org.
+Contact David Yates at email@example.com.

 City Square’s mission is to fight the root causes of poverty by partnering with those in need.
 Their work affirms the inherent worth and dignity of every person and strives for justice, equity, and compassion in human relations.
 Volunteer opportunities (individual, family, or group) are available with all their programs.
-We have regular group volunteer shifts at the City Square Thrift Store and Food Pantry.
+We have regular group volunteer shifts at the City Square Food Pantry.
 More information is available at email@example.com.

 Durable Medical Equipment Exchange recycles durable medical equipment (DME) such as wheelchairs, scooters, walkers, bedside commodes, shower chairs, and home hospital beds and then distributes the equipment free of charge to Dallas County residents. www.dfwdmeexchange.org